 This course will emphasize the creation and performance of music at a level consistent with previous experience.
-This course will develop the fundamentals: instrumental playing, music theory, history, sight reading, ear training and solo and ensemble playing.
+This course will further develop the fundamentals: instrumental playing, music theory, history, sight reading, ear training and solo and ensemble playing.
 Students will develop musical literacy skills by using the creative and critical analysis processes in performance and a range of reflective and analytical activities.
-Students will respond to, reflect on, and analyze various genres and periods of music.
-Music 10 is a course that meets outside the normal timetable and runs both semesters (approx. 1.75hrs, two times per week) in conjunction with the band's regular rehearsal and performance schedule.
-Students who are in the extracurricular band program at CEC will be eligible to receive a Music Band credit at their grade level.